oramaster/hello-world/README.md

 My name s Noah Ajekwemu,
 I'm new to github,
-II just came here to say hello to you all
+I just came here to say hello to you all